What is the Questionnaire Feature?

 When you click “Add Answer” you’ll have the option to give the answer a name, assign it a point value, and turn it into a Free Text answer.

 The Free Text option allows the user to tap on that answer and type in a response.
 This is perfect for if you want to gather a user’s opinion, or if you have a question with a write-in answer.
 If you select this option and give the answer a title such as “tap here to write in your answer” when the user types in their answer what they typed in will replace the default answer title.

 If you decide to have multiple answers you can choose to have them appear in a different order for each user if you select the “Shuffle Answers” option.

 Answer Template (Optional)

-The Answer Template is an optional feature that can be integrated with other features within your app.
+The Answer Template is an optional feature that can be integrated with other features within your app such as the Document Manager.
 If you would like to learn more about this integration we encourage you to reach out to your Account Manager to discuss it more.